Research history of Mosasaurus: M. missouriensis saga

-The type specimen of the second described species M. missouriensis (RFWUIP 1327) was first discovered in the early 1830s, recovered by a fur trapper near the Big Bend of the Missouri River.
-This specimen, which consisted of some vertebrae and a partially complete articulated skull notably missing the end of its snout, was brought back to St. Louis, where it was purchased by an Indian agent as home decoration.
+The type specimen of the second described species M. missouriensis (RFWUIP 1327) was first discovered in the early 1830s, recovered by a fur trapper near the Big Bend of the Missouri River located in South Dakota.
+This specimen, which consisted of some vertebrae and a partially complete articulated skull notably missing the end of its snout, was brought back to St. Louis, where it was purchased by Indian agent Benjamin O'Fallon as home decoration.
 This fossil caught the attention of German prince Maximilian of Weid-Neuwied during his 1832–1834 travels in the American West.
 He purchased the fossil and delivered it to University of Bonn naturalist Georg August Goldfuss for research.
 Goldfuss carefully prepared and described the specimen, which he concluded in 1845 was of a new species of Mosasaurus and in 1845 named it M. maximiliani in honor of Maximilian.

 However, earlier in 1834, American naturalist Richard Harlan published a description of a partial fossil snout he obtained from a trader from the Rocky Mountains who found it in the same locality as the Goldfuss specimen.
 Harlan thought it belonged to a species of Ichthyosaurus based on perceived similarities with the skeletons from England in features of the teeth and positioning of the nostrils and named it Ichthyosaurus missouriensis.
-In 1839, he revised this identification after noticing differences in the premaxillary bone and pores between the snouts of the fossil and those of Ichthyosaurus and instead thought that the fossil actually pertained to a new genus of a frog or salamander-like amphibian, reassigning it to the genus Bactrachiosaurus.
-For unknown reasons, a publication in the same year from the Société géologique de France documented Harlan reporting the new genus as Bactrachotherium.
-In 1845, Christian Erich Hermann von Meyer argued that the snout belonged to neither an ichthyosaur nor an amphibian but to a mosasaur, and suspected that it may have been the snout that was missing in the Goldfuss skull.
-This could not be confirmed at the time because the fossil snout became lost.
-In 2004, it was rediscovered inside the collections of the MNHN under the catalog number MNHN 958; records revealed that Harlan at one point donated the fossil to the museum, where it was promptly forgotten.
-The snout matched perfectly into the Goldfuss skull, confirming that it was the specimen's missing snout.
-Because of its earlier description, Harlan's taxon took priority, making the final scientific name M. missouriensis.
+In 1839, he revised this identification after noticing differences in the premaxillary bone and pores between the fossil snout and those of Ichthyosaurus and instead thought that the fossil actually pertained to a new genus of a frog or salamander-like amphibian, reassigning it to the genus Batrachiosaurus.
+For unknown reasons, a publication in the same year from the Société géologique de France documented Harlan reporting the new genus as Batrachotherium.
+In a 1845 letter, von Meyer argued that the snout belonged to neither an ichthyosaur nor an amphibian but to a mosasaur, and suspected that it may have been the snout that was missing in the Goldfuss skull.
+Although the snout was noted as lost at the time, Joseph Leidy erected in 1857 the new combination M. missouriensis after this suggestion, which has since entered common use.
+The snout was finally rediscovered in May 2004 inside the collections of the MNHN under the catalog number MNHN 9587; records revealed that Harlan at one point donated the fossil to the museum, where it was promptly forgotten.
+As previously suggested, the snout exactly matches the skull described by Goldfuss, confirming von Meyer's initial suspicion and followed by other authors.
+Having initially been described in 1834, M. missouriensis represents the first fossil reptile to be named in the American West.